Will grooved timber decking boards be less slippery than plain boards?

-By far the majority of timber decking boards, boardwalks and piers built around the world are surfaced with plain timber boards.
-Whilst grooved deck boards are often marketed as "anti-slip" there is no evidence to suggest that they perform any better or worse than plain decking.
+Grooved deck boards are often marketed as 'anti-slip' but there is no evidence to suggest that they perform any better or worse than smooth (plain) decking.
 Choice of deck board style is therefore a matter of personal preference.

-Grooved timber decking boards were in fact developed to assist with water drainage on decking, helping to move moisture away from the surface as quickly as possible.
-With this in mind, a fall of around 1:100 should be built into a deck to help the surface drain and prevent standing water.
-Grooved decking boards should be laid in the direction of the fall – away from any adjoining property.
+A fall of around 1:100 should be built into a deck to help the surface drain and prevent standing water.
+Grooved timber deck boards are designed to assist with this water drainage, by being laid in the direction of the fall – away from any adjoining property.

-There are of course many anti-slip decking options available (many from TDCA members) should you wish to opt for timber decking boards with this safety enhancement.
-This can be particularly relevant in higher risk areas such as stairs, ramps and bridges that are perhaps subject to wetting.
-Many commercial installations will choose anti-slip timber decking boards to demonstrate the high safety credentials of the surface to customers and visitors.
+But grooved deck boards are available with anti-slip aggregate strips built-in.
+This can be particularly relevant in higher risk areas such as stairs, ramps and bridges.
+Many commercial installations will choose anti-slip timber deck boards for the safety of customers and visitors.

 Choosing anti-slip decking does not reduce the need for regular care and maintenance of timber decking in order to maximise its service life as a reliable and attractive outdoor surface.

-Please contact the TDCA if you wish to be made aware of DeckMark quality assessed manufacturers of anti-slip timber decking boards.
+Please contact the TDCA for details of DeckMark quality assessed manufacturers of anti-slip timber decking boards.